-Deep Learning technologies have the ability to mimic complex systems, including those that are heavily based on physics and chemistry, meaning that they can be applied to a huge variety of applications.
-Because of its diverse range of applications, Deep Learning can have a significant impact on processes when used within industries such as pharmaceuticals, aeronautics, energy providers, and many more.
-It’s for this reason decided that Deep Learning would be best applied to this case.
+Because of its diverse range of applications, Deep Learning can have a significant impact on processes when used in industries such as pharmaceuticals, aeronautics, energy, and many more.

-This final solution helps Astrophysicists speed up their research thanks to the application of Deep Learning to optimize their complex systems, enabling them to make informed decisions in less time.
+The final solution helps Astrophysicists speed up their research and optimize their complex systems, enabling them to make informed decisions in less time.